10 Best Chainsaw Mills of 2022 – Reviews & Top Picks

 1. Alaskan Mark-IV 36″ Chainsaw Mill – Best Overall

 Chainsaw mills are sometimes called Alaskan mills because it’s in that rough, wild country where these things first caught on.
-It’s appropriate that our Top Pick be an Alaskan chainsaw mill.
+It’s appropriate that our pick for the best chainsaw would be an Alaskan chainsaw mill.
 As for the mill itself, the Mark-IV has everything you’d want in a chainsaw mill.

 They are easy to set up.
 Within half an hour you can go from out-of-the-box to milling lumber.
 They are practically indestructible and provide a stable base from which to cut.
 You’ll also mill consistently straight, accurate lumber with it.